Tag Archives: Cincinnati Playhouse in the Park

 By Katrina “Kat” Reynold

-Mythic presented by Cincinnati in the Park through October 19th.
-I attended the Opening Night performance.
+LITTLE WOMEN presented by Cincinnati Playhouse in the Park through Feb.
+15. I attended the Opening Night performance.

-The cast of Mythic presented by Cincinnati Playhouse in the Park.
+The Cast (and Set) of Louisa May Alcott’s LITTLE WOMEN presented by Cincinnati Playhouse in the Park.
 Photo by Mikki Schaffner Photography.

 Click here for more information about the production.